cs4241-22a/a3-persistence/README.md

 To address concerns about lighthouse performance, the Alfie images were converted from .img files to .avif files to avoid slowing load times.

-Rerouting pages after sending login information was highly challenging because of the nature of POST requests.
+This assignment was a massive learning curve due to my lacking any experience whatsoever with setting up a server and no networking background- "persistence" was a great name choice.
+For example, rerouting pages after sending login information was highly challenging because of the nature of POST requests.
-I chose to add user data to the database via custom middleware and the mongodb connection because it seemed easiest to do.
+I chose to add user data to the database via custom middleware and the mongodb connection as it was the easiest to implement.

 I chose to use bootstrap for this assignment as it seemed the most conducive to the way I'd been learning CSS up to this point, and was widely accessible.
-I was able to use bootstrap's grid framework to re-organaize the elements on each of my pages, and found this to be much cleaner and easier to use than the flexboxes

-I struggled with previously.
+I was able to use bootstrap's grid framework to re-organaize the elements on each of my pages, and found this to be much cleaner and easier to use than the flexboxes I struggled with previously.
 I only slightly modified the bootstrap framework to quickly include background colors, as this was a very minor change that was more straightforward to style myself based on the available boostrap documentation about the addition of background colors.